andrewpickett/advent-of-code/2020/python/day13/README.md

 It was pretty clear that the approach for iterating would HAVE to be exponential, not linear in order to find the answer.
 I just wasn't seeing how.
-I also had a nagging thought I had seen math problems/theorems like this before, but I could for the life of me remember what they were.
+I also had a nagging thought I had seen math problems/theorems like this before, but I couldn't for the life of me remember what they were.

 So I went to bed.